awslabs/aws-refarch-cross-account-pipeline/README.md

     * Production
 5. Create permissions for tools account (optional)

-If you want to create IAM user and role only for this particular deployment please follow the instructions from Permissions-accounts-set-up/Tools/README.md
+If you want to create IAM user and role only for this particular deployment please follow the instructions from [Set up additional tools account permissions](Permissions-accounts-set-up/Tools/README.md)
 If your profile user has enough permissions, this step can be skipped.

 #### 1. Create a sample application using Serverless Application Model (SAM).